ansonkafai/corsearch/README.md

 Before running the app,
 please check if your local machine meets the following requirements:

-1. Python 3.8 or later is installed and added
+1. Python 3.8 or later is installed.
 2. The below paths are added to the system path:
    ```shell script
    <Python installation root>/